 It is very important for emergency and administrative reasons that every student maintains an up-to-date address record at the school office.
 Notify the school immediately if you have a change of address, home phone number, or work phone number during the school year.
 Infinite Campus Parent Portal has a feature that allows parents/guardians to view, add, and update certain student and household information from the Portal.
-Address changes require proof of residency to be submitted to the school office.
+Address changes require proof of residency to be submitted to the registrar located in the counseling office.